-- 1. Complete the Cox College application - 2.
-Submit all official transcripts - 3.
-Submit a 1-2-page personal essay that includes: - 1) Accomplishments that have given you the greatest satisfaction - 2) Your reasons for selecting radiologic technology as a career - 3) Your plans and aspirations for the future - 4.
-Have two letters of recommendation sent on your behalf to: admissions@coxcollege.edu - 5.
-Complete a minimum of four hours of in-person job shadowing in a radiology department and interview a technologist you are shadowing. - a.
+- i.
+This course could potentially be used to help achieve a higher financial aid status in the semesters the program does not offer enough hours - ii.
+This course can be taken at the institution of the student's choosing, however, the student must check with their advisor that the course will transfer to Cox College - iii.It is also recommended the student discuss with the ASR faculty of when the best time to take the course would be in the program - 3.
+Submit a 1-2 page personal essay that includes: - 1) Accomplishments that have given you the greatest satisfaction - 2) Your reasons for selecting radiologic technology as a career - 3) Your plans and aspirations for the future - 4.
+Have two letters of recommendation, of professional or personal, sent on your behalf to: admissions@coxcollege.edu

+- 5. Complete a minimum of four (4) hours of in-person job shadowing in a radiology department and interview a technologist you are shadowing. - a.
 Most of the four hours should be completed in diagnostic x-ray with minimal time spent in the specialty areas (i.e. CT, MRI, US, NM, etc.).
 Please note that job shadowing can be done at any healthcare facility.
 It does not have to be completed at a CoxHealth location. - b.
 If shadowing at a CoxHealth location, applicants must complete the required HIPPA and Infection Prevention education along with other required forms prior to shadowing.
 These steps and forms can be found on the program's website, Cox College ASR, under Application Requirements.
 The CoxHealth Education Center's contact information is found in the job shadowing section of the program's website for when the applicant needs to call to schedule a time to shadow. - c.
 During the job shadowing experience, the applicant must interview a technologist they are shadowing using the questions listed on the Job Shadowing Form. - d.
-To fulfill the job shadowing requirement, applicants must turn this form completed in its entirety to admissions@coxcollege.edu. - 6.
-The application deadline is January 15th for fall admission into the ASR program
+To fulfill the job shadowing requirement, applicants must turn this form completed in its entirety to admissions@coxcollege.edu.